ionic-team/ionic-site/guide/0.1.0/starting.md

 Previous: <a href="installation.html">Installing Ionic</a>

-# Chapter 3: Building our UI
+# Chapter 3: Starting our App

 Now that we've got everything installed and a new Cordova project created, let's jump in and start building a real app!